AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/overview.md

 Headless implementation is increasingly becoming important for delivering experiences to your audience, wherever they are and regardless of channel.

-Headless implementation forgoes page (and component) management as is traditional and focuses instead on the creation of channel-neutral, reusable fragments of content and their cross-channel delivery.
-It is a modern and dynamic development pattern for implementing digital experiences.
+Headless content is not based on the traditional structure of pages, and components.
+Instead it is based on the creation of channel-neutral, reusable fragments of content and their cross-channel delivery.

+In AEM this is realized with Content Fragments.
+You author the content in individual Content Fragments, that are then made available for an application to select and use as required.

+This flexibility means that headless is a modern and dynamic development pattern for implementing digital experiences.

 This guide leads you through the most important topics so that on completion you: